MicrosoftDocs/defender-docs/articles/defender-for-cloud/concept-data-security-posture-prepare.md

 - List
 - Read

+For storage accounts behind a private network, we include the `StorageDataScanner` in the resource instances as part of the resource configuration.

 ### Discovering and scanning AWS S3 buckets

 In order to protect AWS resources in Defender for Cloud, you set up an AWS connector, using a CloudFormation template to onboard the AWS account.